 The first step in your recovery is getting an accurate diagnosis from a professional.
 A bulging disc should be evaluated by a qualified specialist who can pinpoint the exact issue and recommend the right course of action.
 Your healthcare team might include a chiropractor, a physical therapist, and a functional medicine practitioner who can collaborate on your care.
 This team approach ensures all aspects of your health are considered, from spinal alignment to underlying inflammation.
 At Ascend, our Physical Medicine services bring together experts who can create a cohesive and personalized plan designed just for you.

-Combining Therapies for the Best Results
+Combining Therapies for Better Results

 For most people, non-surgical options are highly effective.
 In fact, physical therapy is often a first-line treatment that helps people avoid surgery and return to the activities they love.
 The most successful recovery plans combine several strategies.
 Your plan might include chiropractic adjustments to restore proper motion, targeted exercises to strengthen your core, and anti-inflammatory nutritional guidance to support healing from the inside out.
 This multi-faceted approach, which is central to Functional Medicine, ensures you’re not just masking the pain but building a stronger, more resilient body for the long term.